Introduction to TypeScript String Interpolation

 Here, ${ }, dollar with enclosed flower brackets will read the const values and is sent to the resulting string.

-Interpolation of Expressions like Arithmetic expressions, Ternary operator can also be done using String Interpolation.
+Expressions like Arithmetic expressions and Ternary operators can also be interpreted using String Interpolation.

 String Interpolation for Arithmetic Expressions